Design: Ray and Charles Eames, 1950

 Historic Storage: Described as "working art" after being exhibited at the Detroit Institute of Arts in 1949,

-the Eames Storage Units by Charles and Ray Eames truly are a masterpiece.
+the Eames Desk Unit by Charles and Ray Eames truly is a masterpiece.
 Choose from neutral

 Easy on floors: Feet have nylon glides.

 The Eames Desk Unit is emblematic of the grace and whimsy Charles and

 Ray Eames used in designing home furnishing solutions.